Seberang Jaya: Demographics

 As of 2020, Mukim 1, the subdivision that contains Seberang Jaya, was home to a population of 48,785.
 Malays formed over 45% of the population, followed by Chinese at 22% and Indians at 15%.
 The suburb also had a substantial non-citizen community that made up another 15% of the population.

 Transportation

 Two major highways cut through the heart of Seberang Jaya – the North–South Expressway and the Butterworth–Kulim Expressway.
 Both expressways intersect at the former's Interchange 163 within the centre of the township.

 Rapid Penang's buses 703 and 709 connect the township with Butterworth and Bukit Mertajam.
 These are complemented by Rapid Penang's Congestion Alleviation Transport (CAT), a free-of-charge transit service within Seberang Jaya.
 In addition, Rapid Penang also operates Bridge Express Shuttle Transit (BEST) bus services towards Bayan Lepas on Penang Island, catering mainly to industrial workers, as well as an interstate bus service to the town of Sungai Petani in the neighbouring state of Kedah.

 Education

 Penang State Library at Jalan Perpustakaan.

-Seberang Jaya has two primary schools, two high schools and a private tertiary institution.
+Seberang Jaya has two primary schools, two Secondary schools and a private tertiary institution.